Other related sections of the PMKI:

 PP: Achieving a Successful Engagement. (managing key stakeholder's expectations) Projects will only be considered successful when their key stakeholders acknowledge they are a success.
 This requires the project team to effectively engage with each of its key stakeholders to understand and manage their expectations and then deliver to project to meet or exceed the ‘managed expectations’.

 PP: Advising upwards: managing the perceptions and expectations of senior management stakeholders.
 The experiences of the authors, in large organizations, in managing the expectations and the support of key senior stakeholders provides a foundation for exploration of the tasks needed to turn a Commander into a Sponsor, how to use the resources available in the form of influence networks, targeted communication and plain persistence.
 Results are not miraculous, small improvements must be celebrated, the possibility of failure contemplated.
+Download the full journal paper.

 Getting the 'soft stuff' right - Effective